Greening the UK's energy mix: the impact of green gas

 Big brands have taken note, too.
-Sainsbury’s is now powering some if its stores with green gas, Waitrose has started the move from diesel to biomethane in its haulage fleet and IKEA hasembarked on a project to make plastic for its furniture from biogas.
+Sainsbury’s is now powering some of its stores with green gas, Waitrose has started the move from diesel to biomethane in its haulage fleet and IKEA has embarked on a project to make plastic for its furniture from biogas.

 The green gas industry is demonstrating the possibilities of closing the loop on manufacturing, waste and energy.
 It shows what forward-thinking businesses can achieve if they put their minds to it.

 With our own research showing that the UK continued to import over 60% of its fuel in 2014, green gas offers a possibility for